Engineers' Society of Western Pennsylvania

 W-13: Trouble Shooting IEX Equipment

-Donald Downey, Purolite, an Ecolab Company, Paris, ON, Canada
+Don Downey, Ecolab, Paris, ON, Canada

 I plan to impart trouble shooting skills to aid demineralizer plant operators and engineer skills necessary to trouble shoot and solve equipment or media problems.